How to Make an Iced Cappuccino (Copycat Starbucks Recipe)

 - If you don’t have access to a fresh espresso shot, you can use instant or strongly brewed coffee, such as from a French Press.

 - The best type for frothing is 1% or 2% dairy milk.
 Skim milk or whole milk options work, but the consistency of the drink will taste different.

-- Use barista brand almond, oat, coconut, or soy milk to make a dairy-free, lactose-intolerant, or vegan-friendly version.
-Each type of milk has its unique taste and will behave differently when frothed, but barista brand versions mimic the ratio of proteins and fats in regular milk and their behaviors when exposed to heat.
+- To make a dairy-free, lactose-intolerant, or vegan-friendly version, use barista brand almond, oat, coconut, or soy milk.
+Each type of milk has its unique taste and will behave differently when frothed, but barista brand versions mimic the ratio of proteins and fats in regular milk and their behaviours when exposed to heat.